MisoPrettyStacks/MisoLists.io/README.md

 ## Notes

-This system supports research and decision-making.
+This system supports research and learning.
 It does **not** provide personalized investment advice or profit guarantees.
 The grading methodology explicitly treats thematic correlation as context, not evidence of returns.